Workers’ Compensation: What It Is and Do You Need a New York Work Related Injury Lawyer

 When Should You Seek the Advice of a New York Work Related Injury Lawyer?

-Most workers’ compensation claims are pretty simple and it’s obvious to all parties (including the insurance companies) that this was a work-related injury or happened at the workplace.
+Most workers’ compensation claims are pretty simple and it’s obvious to all parties (including insurance companies) that this was a work-related injury or happened at the workplace.
 But for some cases, insurance companies can deny your claim.
 This can happen if you miss the deadline for filing your claim, have a preexisting condition, or the insurance company questions if this injury occurred at work.

-If your workers’ compensation claim was denied by the insurance company, reach out to one a work related injury lawyer from our firm.
+If your workers’ compensation claim was denied by the insurance company, reach out to one a work related injury lawyer in New York from our firm.
 A good work related injury lawyer can help you launch your own investigation and get you the compensation you need.
 They will focus on the details and paperwork while you can focus on your recovery.

 If you would like to speak with a New York work related injury lawyer, contact Polsky, Shouldice & Rosen, P.C. for a free and confidential case evaluation.